AustinMontoya/todos-backend-couchdb/readme.md

 # Todo Backend Couch

-This project implements the Todo Backend spec using Express, CouchDB, and Nano.
+This project implements an form of the Todo Backend spec that also integrates the concept of a user.
+Built with Express, CouchDB, and Nano.

+Note that this project no longer complies with the original spec, as a break was needed to enforce the presence of a user id when creating a new todo.
+However, it does have its own set of unit tests, as well as Gatling perf tests that cover most, if not all, of the original spec.

 ## Installation (local)